valcancgu/CGU-IST303-F21-Prj-Team-2/README.md

 - Read financial details for an appointment (with printing)
 - Update appointment details
 - Update esthetician details
-- Delete
+- Delete any appointment

 2. Guest
 - Create their guest account
 - Create their own appointments
+- Read full list of services
 - Read their upcoming appointments
 - Update their own appointments
 - *Deactivate* their appointments

 3. Manager – Dashboarding capabilities
-- Create
+- Create new employee account
-- Read
+- Read all appointments
-- Update
+- Update all records
-- Delete
+- *Deactivate* an employee account (must reassign all appointments first)

 4. Esthetician
 - Read their appointment schedule (with print)

+## Business Logic (constraints)

 ## Language, Framework, and Libraries